 - Avatar generation uses avatar minutes, not AI voice minutes.

-- You’ll see a modal displaying your remaining avatar minutes and estimated usage before confirming generation.
+- You’ll see a modal showing your remaining avatar minutes and estimated usage before confirming.

-- At this time, the max length of an avatar generation is 12 minutes.
+- The current max length of an avatar generation is 12 minutes.

-- Avatars continue generating in the background if you close the project.
-You’ll receive an email when it’s complete.
+Avatar generation continues in the background if you close the project.
+You’ll receive an email when it’s ready.

 Managing and updating custom avatars

 To update a custom avatar, click the speaker label and choose Update speaker’s avatar.
-This updates the avatar across your entire project while maintaining its visibility, size, and position on the scene editor.
+This updates the avatar across your project while preserving its size, position, and visibility in the scene editor.

-or use Replace media in the scene editor toolbar to swap it into view.
+Or use Replace media in the scene editor to swap it back into view.

-Avatar layers are not visible in the timeline but can be repositioned, cropped, or styled directly in the scene editor using standard tools.
-You can also apply effects like greenscreen to avatar layers.
+Avatar layers aren’t visible in the timeline but can be cropped, styled, or repositioned in the scene editor.
+You can also apply effects like greenscreen.

 Best practices for using custom avatars